Optimal and Differentially Private Data Acquisition: Central and Local Mechanisms: Introduction

 Another noteworthy paper in this literature is \cite{cummings2015accuracy}, which consider data purchase from users that provide different levels of data accuracy (variance) and may strategically price access to their data.
 The variance in the data can represent uncertainty in data quality or intentionally added noise in order to guarantee privacy.
 This paper does not impose a functional form for the privacy loss in terms of a differential privacy parameter and instead allows for a flexibility in offering a menu of different variance levels (or equivalently, arbitrary costs for each level independently).

 Our paper differs from these works by assuming prior information on user privacy sensitivities, and focusing on characterizing the optimal Bayesian incentive compatible mechanism.
 We further assume that user data are drawn from the same underlying distribution.
 This allows the platform to put more weight on the data of a user with lower price sensitivity, leading to different privacy levels for participating users.
 Another important distinction of our model is our assumption that users derive utility from the accuracy of the estimation outcome which changes the privacy allocation of the optimal mechanism.
 Finally our paper considers different privacy architectures, central and local, and explores the different privacy guarantees provided by an optimal mechanism under these different architectures.
-More recently, \cite{Juba2021} consider a setting in which, similar to our central setting, the users benefit from a better estimation outcome, but are not strategic in reporting their privacy costs and therefore the platform's goal, in contrast to ours, is not a mechanism design problem (see also \cite{pai2013privacy} for a survey).
+Prior to our work \cite{Juba2021} has considered a setting in which the users benefit from a better estimation outcome.
+They consider a linear estimator with Laplace additive noise and show how it allows for heterogeneous privacy guarantees to different users in the central model.
+We depart from this paper by establishing the (near) optimal estimator, considering strategic users in reporting their privacy costs, and studying both central and local settings and their comparison (see also \cite{pai2013privacy} for a survey).

 In our paper, as well as the above papers, the platform can verify the data of users.
 A different stream of this literature considers a setting in which individuals have the ability to misreport their information \cite{perote2003impossibility}, \cite{dekel2010incentive}, \cite{meir2012algorithms}, \cite{ghosh2014buying}, \cite{cai2015optimum}, \cite{liu2016learning, liu2017sequential}.